 If you have ever asked the question “What is House Sitting?” you are not alone.
-House sitting is growing in popularity, and we are sharing our experience.

 So, What is House Sitting?

 House sitting is a mutual agreement between a homeowner leaving their home and pets for a period of time, with a house sitter who comes to live in their home while they are away.